 It only seemed natural to add it to peach cobbler.
 I mean seriously, what is there not to love?
-Fresh peaches, brown butter and cake.
+Fresh peaches, brown butter and a soft pillowy cardamom cake?
 You really can’t go wrong with that winning combo.

 Peach cobbler has to be one of my all time favorite summertime desserts.
 It’s a relatively simple dessert and will fill up your home with an amazing, cozy aroma that will no doubt having you standing by the oven impatiently watching the timer until it has finished baking.
 Remember those old Mervyn’s commercials?
 Where the lady has her hands on the store windows sayin “open-open”?
 Basically that’s me except I’m say “hurry-hurry”.